halo/datanorm/README.md

 Run unit tests with `bin/tests`.

 To get you started, you can run `bin/demo path/to/your/datanorm.001` to show its contents.

+There are a few example Datanorm files in the test folder, but their characters don't always have the standard Datanorm CP850 encoding (through my tooling I often accidentally convert to UTF-8 or ASCII).
+Fĭx iẗ iƒ ȳou çaƞ.

 ## Open Source Maintenance